celebrity

 "I feel like I've grown up a lot.
 Sometimes I didn't want to grow up, but I did.
 I wish I didn't have to go through this experience.
 I wish most people didn't have to go through this experience.
 But I'm here now, and I feel for people still in the throes of it.
 I really do."

-Now, as she counts down the weeks until she meets her Christmas baby, Tanya has one simple message for them: "I've waited my whole life to meet you, because I have, I really have."
+As she counted down the weeks until she met her Christmas baby, Tanya had one simple message for them: "I've waited my whole life to meet you, because I have, I really have."

 Feature image: Getty.